labarba/pyexafmm-cise/README.md

 ## 1 Introduction

 - The point of this paper, why are we making another FMM?
+What is the FMM?
-Tie together reasoning for using Python to code a non-trivial algorithm.
+-  Tie together reasoning for using Python to code a non-trivial algorithm.
 (Ease of deployment, interoperbility with Python universe, low barrier to entry for non-software specialists)
 - Particle FMM, why it's useful, and in which contexts.
 Relevant references for more in depth discussion in the literature.
+Probably easiest to just introduce it as a problem in computational electromagnetics.
 - Current advances in written software for it
 - Python, and it's utility.
 - The concept of JIT and Numba, and how they work roughly.
 - Can we code a HPC library using just Python data/numerics stack?
 If so it would make our lives as Computational Scientists a lot easier/faster!
 Allowing you to go from prototype to performance without software engineering hassle introduced by C++.
 - Paper organisation in terms of following sections ...

+References:
+1. Numba, lam, petriou, sievert
+2. FMM implementations that already exist: https://www.swmath.org/?term=FMM
+3. Original Paper, Greengard + Rokhlin

 ## 2 KIFMM Algorithm
 - Basic concept behind KIFMM (relevant operations, and algorithm structure)